-The Company anticipates that product and merchandise sales in the March 31, 2022 year will continue to accelerate as more product is available for sale and marketing efforts drive customers to the Company.
+Revenue in the September 2021 quarter is in line with the Company's expectations for this stage of its development.
 The Company will benefit from the March 2021 acquisition of SR Wholesale, which will report a full 12 months of operations for the full 2022 fiscal year compared to 12 days in the 2021 fiscal year.